modip-org/spec/format_implementing.md

 Frameworks also exist as MODIP Format Projects.
 It's important for launchers to understand the Project metadata and install frameworks as needed.

-Framework IDs MUST be prefixed with `framework-`, so launchers can tell if a project is a Framework.
+Framework IDs SHOULD be prefixed with `framework-`.
+This naming scheme makes it clear that it is no "ordinary" mod, though not being treated any different.

 ---